 background preloader

 So I was looking through my vintage craft book collection and ran across a 1970 Pack O’ Fun magazine.
 They had instructions on how to take a simple popsicle stick and turn it into a bracelet.
 I’m always happy to try and take a good idea and run with it.
 Well, I’m certainly on board for that.
 The thought of being able to make wood pliable put all kinds of ideas in my head.
-But we’ll start with the project at hand which happened to be bracelets.
 Are you new to the Sitcom?
 For this project I used: Popsicle sticks (bought the industrial strength size bag from Walmart because this project might go in future directions)Drinking glass (for forming- use a glass with a top opening that is slightly smaller than you want your bracelet to end up)Emory board or sand paperAcrylic paintStick on jewels (for bling)Mod Podge The instructions in the magazine called for allowing the popsicle sticks to sit in water overnight.
-Now for the fun part!!
-A simple craft with cute results!
-Signing you up!
+I found that I still had to work the wood, warming it with my fingers, to make it pliable enough to fit into the top of the glass without splitting.

 How to Make a Beautiful “Love” Necklace {Giveaway} I’m Kate from Cheap Crafty Mama and I’m so excited to be here to show you how to make this super cool Murano Glass Bead and Freshwater Pearl “Love” Necklace– How to Make a CUTE Necklace Here’s What You’ll Need… • thick silver (or silver-coated) wire • thin silver (or silver-coated) wire • silver chain- cut into 8″ and 6″ sections • 2 beads (I used a murano glass bead and freshwater pearl) • lobster clasp • pliers (round-tipped and needle-nosed) • wire clippers • jewelry hammer (or a hammer with a smooth face) • jewelry hammering block (or thick piece of metal to hammer on) To get started I used the round-tipped pliers to twist the thick wire to spell “love.”
 When I was done shaping it I hammered it with my jewelry hammer.
 Next, I made the bead pendants.
 Using the thin wire, I made a little loop around the tip of my pliers.
 I clipped off the extra wire from the end of the loop and then slipped the bead on the long part of the wire, then made another loop on the other side of the bead.